StrikeX2/VideoDownloaderUpdates/README.md

 # Automatically updates video downloader

-look its my first time doin this so i wasnt sure about where to do repositorys
+look its my first time doin this so i wasnt sure about where to put da repositorys